NeoSoul01/NeoSoul01.github.io/_posts/2025-09-11-CS50-Week-9-Reflections.md

 **How do I know that?**
 Because at the same time I was taking this course - i was actually practicing phishing as well.

-Don't worry, I wasn't trying to hijack your `mom's bank credentials` to steal the 10$ she has - I was just doing it for "educational purposes"
+Don't worry, I wasn't trying to hijack your `dad's bank credentials` to steal the 10$ she has - I was just doing it for "educational purposes"

 And while doing that - Apart from learning a whole buncha other shit, I also learned to hijack session tokens for the first time and man, it was fucking awesome.